-The following serious side effects have been associated with the use of DTG:
+The following serious side effects have been associated with the use of DTG.
+These include allergic (hypersensitivity) reactions and liver problems, including acute hepatic failure, which may be lifethreatening.

-Allergic reactions.
-Call the study doctor right away if you develop a rash with DTG.
-Stop taking DTG and get medical help right away if you:
+Contact the study doctor or your healthcare provider right away if you develop a rash while taking DTG. especially if it is associated with any of the symptoms listed below, which could be signs of an allergic reaction.
+Stop taking DTG and get medical help right away if you develop a rash with any of the following signs or symptoms: